simoncblyth/opticks/notes/issues/LHCb_RICH_YunlongLi.rst

             --x4pointskip 74,867

-There are severe problems with the conversion of around 5/869 solids.
+There are severe problems with the conversion of around 5 of 869 solids.
 Examples of the backtraces and logging from problem solids are in notes/issues/LHCb_RICH_YunlongLi_backtraces.rst

 After getting through solid conversion the next issue I found was::

     2021-10-07 12:29:00.213 INFO  [18602665] [GGeo::prepareVolumes@1301] ]
     2021-10-07 12:29:00.966 INFO  [18602665] [GGeo::prepare@678] ]